 Backpacking Packing List

-- all items listed for day hikes PLUS
+For a backpacking trip, you’ll need all the items listed for day hikes PLUS:

 - 3-season tent